 The role of the Adult is such an important one in the Order of the Arrow, and the Adult Leader that is giving this should be very flexible and encouraging.
-Towards the end of the presentation, mentions should be made of the Miami Lodge website, www.Miami495.org, the facebook page, Chapter meetings, and dues collections along with Brotherhood Conversions.
-There should be a question and answer session as well, as the Adults will probably have plenty of questions.
-If you can convince the Adults to buy into the Order and its programs, then they will spur the youth to become more involved and active in what we do.
+Towards the end of the presentation, mentions should be made of the Miami Lodge website, www.Miami495.org, the Facebook page, Lodge meetings, Fellowship activities and dues collections along with Brotherhood Conversions.
+There should be a question-and-answer session as well, as the Adults will probably have plenty of questions.
+If you can educate the Adults to buy into the Order and its programs, then they will spur the youth to become more involved and active in what we do.